Spine Race Winter Kit List

 Lost/broken/failure on course or at a CP location

-If the weather is good with good visibility you may be allowed to continue to the next CP location and will be more closely monitored.
-If you show signs that you are unable to demonstrate the ability to navigate well without the device and continually get lost, you may be stopped and not be allowed to continue for your own safety at the discretion of the Kit Manager/HQ team.
+If the weather is good with good visibility you may be allowed to continue to the next CP location using Map and Compass only and will be more closely monitored.
+If you show signs that you are unable to demonstrate the ability to navigate well without the device and continually get lost you may be stopped and not be allowed to continue for your own safety.
+This is at the discretion of the Kit Manager/HQ team.

-If the weather is poor and map reading would be more challenging, you may be stopped and not be allowed to continue for your own safety at the discretion of the Kit Manager/HQ team.
+If the weather is poor and map reading would be very challenging, you may be stopped and not be allowed to continue for your own safety.
+This is at the discretion of the Kit Manager/HQ team.

 A missing GPS unit will incur the same 1-Hour time penalty, an obviously broken one will not but the above still applies.